- Energy-efficient living

 Keeping backyard chickens

-Keeping chickens in the backyard has lots of benefits and done properly will reward you and your garden in many ways for years to come.
+Keeping chickens in the backyard has many benefits and done properly will reward you and your garden in for years to come.
 By taking the time to research requirements and installing an appropriate chook shed, ongoing care should be straightforward.

 - Reduce kitchen and food waste